AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-restore-database-portal.md

 > * [REST][REST]
 >
 >
-In this article, you will learn how to restore Azure SQL Data Warehouse by using the Azure portal preview.
+In this article, you will learn how to restore Azure SQL Data Warehouse by using the Azure Portal.

 ## Before you begin